 - Master in isolation is acceptable if the origin of the term can exclude the associated meaning of "slave".
-This for instance is the case when this is referred to as a "master copy", a "master degree" etc. For the git branch name please see below.
+This for instance is the case when referring to as a "master copy", a "masters degree" etc. For the git branch name please see below.

 We are okay keeping the term "master" for existing repositories but it is generally recommended to change the default branch name to "main" going forward on new repositories.
-The term "master" in isolation is acceptable in general however the history of the branch name in git comes from bitkeeper where this terminology referred to master and slave repositories.
+While the term "master" in isolation is generally acceptable, the history of the branch name in git comes from bitkeeper where this terminology referred to master and slave repositories.
 At present changing the default branch on existing repositories has negative consequences for users that have already cloned the repositories so these should not be changed.

-To reconfigure git to use a different default repo for
+As of Git 2.28, you can reconfigure git to use a different default branch name for

 From this moment onwards future repositories will use the default branch name "main" instead.

-If you identified code or comments that uses problematic language you are free to change it.
+If you identify code or comments that use problematic language, you are free to change them.
 However please be advised that some uses of problematic language haven't been phased out because they are backward-incompatible changes and require a lot more work.
 Specifically, for instance, the rate-limiting code in Sentry uses the terms "whitelist" for persisted data and for consistency the code that deals with this data structure, for now, retains these uses.